 ArtPlay Administrative Staff

 Kimberly came to the Alys Stephens Center in 2002 and became Director of Education and Outreach in 2005.
-An Alabama native, she graduated from Indian Springs School and has a B.M. in Musical Theatre from the University of Miami and a M.A. in Arts Administration from Goucher College in Baltimore, MD, and a Graduate Certificate in Arts in Medicine from University of Florida.
+An Alabama native, she graduated from Indian Springs School and has a B.M. in Musical Theatre from the University of Miami, a M.A. in Arts Administration from Goucher College in Baltimore, MD, and a Graduate Certificate in Arts in Medicine from University of Florida.
 Kimberly, a recent nominee for the Children’s Advocate’s “Friend of Children” Award, makes it her mission to foster creativity in everyone through the programming of ArtPlay.
-She is an active actress in Birmingham’s theatre community and a mother of two.
+She is an actress in Birmingham’s theatre community and a mother of two.

 Heath is an actor, director and songwriter who has worked with children and youth for over twenty years.
 He now has the opportunity to combine his love for the arts with his passion for education.
 He served as program coordinator for five summers at Camp Sumatanga, served on various youth and theatre related boards in the Birmingham area, as well as serving for many years as project manager for Shelby County’s Economic Development Authority.
 He is a graduate of the University of Alabama with a degree in public relations and has completed continuing education courses with an emphasis on teaching theatre.